Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Preliminary Concepts

 \subsection{Optimal Transport over Measures}

-Transportation Theory, often referred to as the theory of Optimal Transport, is the study of the optimal transportation and allocation of resources.
+Transportation Theory, also referred to as the theory of Optimal Transport, is the study of the optimal transportation and allocation of resources.
 Given two finite sets of producers and consumers equal in number, with each producer supplying a specific consumer according to a bivariate cost function for transportation, the goal is to find the minimal arrangement between producers and consumers, called the optimal transport plan or map.

 The discrete problem can be generalized to probability measures - the Monge-Kantorovich formulation, named after its two most influential creators.
 Like many optimization problems, this minimization problem has a dual maximization equivalent.
-When the cost function over a compact metric space $(X, d_X)$ is the metric itself, then the dual becomes the first Wasserstein distance (also called Hutchinson metric) between the elements of the set of Borel probability measures $\nu_{1,2}\in\MX$ over $X$, defined as
+When the cost function over a compact metric space $(X, d_X)$ is the metric itself, then the dual becomes the first Wasserstein distance (also called the Hutchinson metric) of two elements of the set of Borel probability measures $\nu_{1,2}\in\MX$ over $X$

-where $\Lip$ are the Lipschitz-1 functions over $X$.
+where $\Lip$ denotes the Lipschitz-1 functions over $X$.
 That this is indeed the dual to the minimization problem, was shown by Kantorovich and Rubinstein \cite{ba00041}.
-Furthermore $(\MX, d)$ is known to be a complete metric space.
+Furthermore $(\MX, d)$ is a complete metric space \cite{bb00007}.

-Generally the transport plan is a pushforward map (transfer operator) of the form $T^*\nu = \nu\co\T^{-1}\ (\nu\in\MX)$.
+Generally the transport plan is a pushforward map (transfer operator) of the form $T^*\nu = \nu\co\T^{-1}\ (\nu\in\MX)$ where $T:X\rightarrow X$.
 If $T^*$ is contractive in $d$, then by the Banach Fixed Point Theorem it has a unique invariant measure $\nub = T^*\nub$.
 Taking a finite weighted average of such pushforward operators, the resulting transfer operator